pontuscode/graphql_declarative_wrapper/README.md

 ## Add checks before overwriting files during schema generation (check if file exists)

 ## Change concatenate validation.
 If object type is not wrapped, then return false

+## Change concatenate resolver generation, the if-else part should be present for simple strings (not only for delegated fields).